I Took a Pill in Ibiza

-The original version of the song was initially unknown, while the SeeB remix helped the song peak within the top ten of the charts in twenty-seven countries, including number one in Belgium, Israel, Netherlands, Norway, the Republic of Ireland, and the United Kingdom.
+The SeeB remix of the song peaked within the top ten of the charts in twenty-seven countries, including number one in Belgium, Israel, Netherlands, Norway, the Republic of Ireland, and the United Kingdom.
 In the latter country, the song remained at the top of the UK Singles Chart for four weeks.
-It achieved high chart positions in Posner's native United States, where it peaked at number four on the Billboard Hot 100 chart for two weeks, also reaching number one on both the Billboard Dance/Mix Show Airplay Chart and the Billboard Pop Songs chart.
-The song became Posner's biggest single, outperforming his debut, "Cooler than Me" (2010), and was later nominated for a Grammy Award for Song of the Year.
+It achieved high chart positions in the US, where it peaked at number four on the Billboard Hot 100 chart on May 21, 2016.
+It also reached number one on both the Billboard Dance/Mix Show Airplay Chart and the Billboard Pop Songs chart.
+The song became Posner's biggest single, and was nominated for a Grammy Award for Song of the Year.
+In May 2016, it was incorporated into the official soundtrack album for MTV's Scream Season 2, appearing throughout the season, and re-released with Scream: Music from Season Two on July 29, 2016, under Island Records.

 Background

 The song presents a self reflection by Posner on how, his fame having long since faded, he has been left completely empty inside and unable to feel any kind of fulfillment, causing him to attempt to fill the void with rampant hedonism and material possessions.
-Posner's lyrics state he took the eponymous "pill" to impress Avicii (real name Tim Bergling), a Swedish DJ who wrote a song with Posner called "Stay with You" in 2012.
-Bergling committed suicide in 2018 after years of struggling with drug and alcohol addiction, three years after Posner released "I Took a Pill in Ibiza".
+Posner's lyrics state he took the eponymous "pill" to impress Avicii, (real name Tim Bergling) a Swedish DJ who wrote a song with Posner called "Stay with You" in 2012.
+Bergling committed suicide in 2018 after years of struggling with drug and alcohol addiction.

 Regarding their remix, SeeB told Official Charts: "We got it from Matt D'Arduini, VP A&R at Island Records.
 It was really slow and we only listened to the vocals on it.
 Matt sent us the multitrack of Mike's new EP and we picked Ibiza right away.
 Such a brilliant lyric and melody but it needed a new soundscape to be a hit."
 Posner has called the success of the remix version both "ironic" and "beautiful": "I wrote this sad thing, and it was me processing some dark and heavy emotion, and now people seem to be having their own joyous memories out of my sadness.
 That’s a very beautiful thing as an artist."